Our Programme Offer

 Planning a meal: budgeting for ingredients, shopping and paying for ingredients, cooking a meal, laying a table and serving a meal, clearing a table and washing up

-Planning a journey, using different forms of transport
+Planning a journey and using different forms of transport

 Sorting clothes for washing, using a washing machine, using a dryer, using an iron